 While we make improvements to our South Entrance, Banner Lectures will be held in the Halsey Family Lecture Hall.

 See You In Class

 Are you interested in learning about a topic in more depth?
 Register for one of our See You In Class programs.
-Classes are offered in the spring and fall and are held over the course of two to four Thursday evenings in the Carole M. and Marcus M. Weinstein Education Classroom.
+Classes are offered in the spring and fall and are held over the course of two to four Thursday evenings in the Harry M. Bluford Classroom.
 Topics range from early Virginia to modern-day politics.